 Out of hours support is an area where you can make the most gain for the least expenditure.

-Simply have your email address added to the notification system in the helpdesk and you are good to go.
+Simply have your email address added to the notification system in the helpdesk, and you are ready to go.

 4. Use Proper User Access Controls